 My work on decentralized, networked forms of disaster recovery assistance in the wake of Hurricane Katrina and the East Asian Tsunami was cited in Science (Shneiderman, Ben and Jennifer Preece.
 2007.
 "911.gov," Science 315, February 16).

-Other media articles in which my research has been discussed include:
+Other media articles in which my research has been cited or discussed include: